-A series of two interprofessional training sessions will engage over 1000 students from 27 degree programs across the Health Sciences Center, OU Tulsa, and OU Norman campus.
+A series of two virtual interprofessional educational sessions will engage over 1200 students from 27 degree programs across the Health Sciences Center, OU Tulsa, and OU Norman campus.
 Students will engage in education related to the IPEC competencies of: roles and responsibilities, values and ethics, teams and teamwork, and communication.
 Students will be assigned to an interprofessional student team and will participate in a variety of learning activities under the guidance of a trained faculty facilitator.
-During the break between the fall and spring All Professions Days certain teams will work on experiential projects, while others will work on a voluntary student-team challenge.

 An introductory online course has been added in D2L.
 This course will offer asynchronous access to introduce the concepts of interprofessional education prior to, or in addition to, attending All Professions Day.